-The removal of trees, except shrubs, with trunks within 5m from the nearest conductor along the routes of all lines will be allowed.
+The removal of trees, except shrubs, with trunks within 5m from the nearest conductor along the routes of all lines.

 The pruning of all tree branches, along the routes of all lines, in such a way that no branch will project through a vertical plane parallel to and 3m from the nearest conductor, on the understanding that such branches of which the highest points are below 6m above ground level need not be pruned unless it is within 3m from any pole.
-An area with a radius of 3m will be treated with weed killer at each pole or leg of structure.